 - It would then be up to the DOC/DOA to determine if a player could participate safely in the program.

-- Clubs should want to include as many kids as they can in their programs, while maintaining a quality and safe environment.
+- Clubs should want to include as many kids as they can in their programs while maintaining quality and safe environment.

 It will then be up to the DOC/DOA to organize, with input from their age group staff members, the various playing groups.
 (Notice we did not say AGE GROUPS or TEAMS…)

-A playing group is here defined as: a collection of players of developmentally similar physical development and current skill acquisition level.
+A playing group is here defined as a collection of players of developmentally similar physical development and current skill acquisition level.
 This may mean enough players to form 4 - 7v7 or 4v4 teams with some kids of various ages.
 It may mean one group of 6 players.
-Depends on size/structure of club.
+Depends on the size/structure of the club.

 There should be a 2:1 ratio of training sessions to games.
 This should include league and tournament games.
 It’s OK to have weekends OFF!
 Yes, I know, that’s close to blasphemy in youth soccer.